-Some years ago, I was having drinks with a friend.
+Back in college, I was having drinks with a friend.
 He’d knocked back a few beers, while I kept to non-alcoholic beverages, being the responsible driver that I am.
-As we stepped out of the bar, he asked me if he could drive home.
+As we stepped out of the bar, he asked me if he could drive my car.
 I said no.

 He started pressuring me, saying that “it’s only a five-minute drive”, that “the beers had no effect on him”, and that he’d “let me do it if he had a car”.
 I wasn’t swayed by his efforts and asserted that I’ll be the one driving.

 “Why?!
 Don’t you trust me?!” — he yelled out in a hostile way.